How to Earn Extra Money With Old Magazines and a Pair of Scissors

 - Antique shops

 To see whether these pickers’ experiences are easily replicable, I went to eBay again and searched “vintage ads.”
-I narrowed the 200,000 results down to 8,400 by clicking “Auction,” and then I sorted by “Number of bids: Most first.”
+I narrowed the 200,000 results down to 8,400 by clicking “Auction” and sorted by “Number of bids: Most first.”
 I found these:

-Other ads had some bidding action, and tomorrow there will probably be more.
-Making a $3 or $11 sale may not sound like much, but keep in mind that these are single pages torn from a magazine, and none of them were framed.
-The $4 to $6 the sellers were getting for shipping is probably an additional profit center, since it doesn’t cost that much to send a piece of paper.
+Making a $3 or $11 sale may not sound like much.
+But these are single pages torn from a magazine, and none of them were framed.
+Plus, the $4 to $6 the sellers were getting for shipping is probably an additional profit, because it doesn’t cost much to mail a piece of paper.

-If you know an antique store that accepts consignments, the owner may be interested in your ads as well.
+- If you know an antique store that accepts consignments, the owner might be interested in your vintage ads as well.
 However, you’ll probably pay half of each sale as a commission.

 Steve Gillman is the author of “101 Weird Ways to Make Money” and creator of EveryWayToMakeMoney.com.
 He’s been a repo-man, walking stick carver, search engine evaluator, house flipper, tram driver, process server, mock juror, and roulette croupier, but of more than 100 ways he has made money, writing is his favorite (so far).